AI-Powered Virtual Assistant for Lawyers: How Legal Industry VAs Are Transforming Law Firms in 2026

 ResearchGate reports that gaining a new client can be 5-25 times more expensive than retaining an existing one.
 Even a modest 5 percent increase in client retention can raise profits by 25 to 95 percent.
 These numbers emphasize the vital role of maintaining strong client relationships and clear communication in law firms.

 AI virtual assistants can help law firms achieve this by managing client correspondence, scheduling meetings, sending reminders, and providing timely case updates.
 They can also track follow-ups, prepare personalized messages, and maintain communication logs to ensure no client inquiry is missed.
+For intake and scheduling workflows, many teams also evaluate Chili Piper alternatives to route leads efficiently and reduce no-shows.

 By keeping clients informed, engaged, and supported throughout their legal journey, automated VAs allow attorneys to focus on strategy.
 This approach also strengthens trust, client satisfaction, and long-term retention.